SciBorgs/SciGuides/BasicArmBot.md

 Note the `Measure<T>` constants; this is part of WPILIB's [Java Units Library](https://docs.wpilib.org/en/stable/docs/software/basic-programming/java-units.html), which helps ensure correct units are used throughout the code.
 You'll see it used later on as well.

-Cool thing we can do: static imports, to save a bit of space.
-At the top of `SimArm`, we can add
+One last we can add are static imports, which will save a bit of space.
+At the top of `SimArm`, type

 ```java
 import static org.sciborgs1155.robot.arm.ArmConstants.*;
 ```

-to import all of the static objects in `ArmConstants` and turn `ArmConstants.MAX_VELOCITY` to just `MAX_VELOCITY`.
+to import all static objects in `ArmConstants` and simplify `ArmConstants.MAX_VELOCITY` to `MAX_VELOCITY`.

 Only use static imports for constants and when it makes sense stylistically and syntactically.

 ### Finishing up

-Initialize your arm simulator like below...
+Initialize your arm simulator with the new constants, like below...

 ```java
   private final SingleJointedArmSim sim =